dotnet/reactive/README.md

 ---------------

 * __Rx.NET__: *(this repository)* The Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
-* [RxJS](http://rxjs.codeplex.com): The Reactive Extensions for JavaScript (RxJS) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript which can target both the browser and Node.js.
+* [RxJS 4](https://github.com/Reactive-Extensions/RxJS) / [RxJS 5 beta](https://github.com/ReactiveX/rxjs): The Reactive Extensions for JavaScript (RxJS) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript which can target both the browser and Node.js.
+* [RxJava](https://github.com/ReactiveX/RxJava): Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+* [RxScala](https://github.com/ReactiveX/RxScala): Reactive Extensions for Scala – a library for composing asynchronous and event-based programs using observable sequences
-* [RxCpp](http://rxcpp.codeplex.com): The Reactive Extensions for Native (RxCpp) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in both C and C++.
+* [RxCpp](https://github.com/Reactive-Extensions/RxCpp): The Reactive Extensions for Native (RxCpp) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in both C and C++.
 * [Rx.rb](http://rxrb.codeplex.com): A prototype implementation of Reactive Extensions for Ruby (Rx.rb).
-* [RxPy](http://rxpy.codeplex.com): The Reactive Extensions for Python 3 (Rx.Py) is a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in Python 3.
+* [RxPy](https://github.com/Reactive-Extensions/RxPy): The Reactive Extensions for Python 3 (Rx.Py) is a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in Python 3.

 Interactive Extensions
 -----------------------
 * __Ix.NET__: *(included in this repository)* The Interactive Extensions (Ix) is a .NET library which extends LINQ to Objects to provide many of the operators available in Rx but targeted for IEnumerable<T>.
-* [IxJS](http://rxjs.codeplex.com): An implementation of LINQ to Objects and the Interactive Extensions (Ix) in JavaScript.
+* [IxJS](https://github.com/ReactiveX/IxJS): An implementation of LINQ to Objects and the Interactive Extensions (Ix) in JavaScript.
-* [IxCpp](http://rxcpp.codeplex.com): An implantation of LINQ for Native Developers in C++
+* [IxCpp](https://github.com/Reactive-Extensions/RxCpp): An implantation of LINQ for Native Developers in C++

 Applications
 -------------
-* [Tx](http://tx.codeplex.com): a set of code samples showing how to use LINQ to events, such as real-time standing queries and queries on past history from trace and log files, which targets ETW, Windows Event Logs and SQL Server Extended Events.
+* [Tx](https://github.com/Reactive-Extensions/Tx): a set of code samples showing how to use LINQ to events, such as real-time standing queries and queries on past history from trace and log files, which targets ETW, Windows Event Logs and SQL Server Extended Events.
 * [LINQ2Charts](http://linq2charts.codeplex.com): an example for Rx bindings.
 Similar to existing APIs like LINQ to XML, it allows developers to use LINQ to create/change/update charts in an easy way and avoid having to deal with XML or other underneath data structures.
 We would love to see more Rx bindings like this one.

 Contributing